noFrontendSolutions/fullstack-auth-and-db-app/README.md

 ---

 This project is an fullstack exercise, which was given to me in a course I've participated in.
-The task was to create a blogging page for multiple users, through which they're able to login and create an article or blog-entry, which then shows up on the index page of the app and gets stored on a database.
+The task was to create a blogging page for multiple users, which enables the user to login and create an article or blog-entry, which then shows up on the index page of the app and gets stored on a database.

 ![](https://www.dropbox.com/s/zt7rg27knn9koeq/blogger-app.png?raw=1)